Who are we?

 We collect your personal information in various ways including:

-- when you enquire about a service or product
+- when you enquire about a service

 - when you enter into an agreement for a service provided by us

-- when you ask us for information and / or advice
+- when you ask us for information and, or advice

-- when you make a donation to us
+- when you donate to us

 - when you fundraise for us or attend a fundraising event

-- when you provide us with feedback, comments or complaints.
+- when you provide us with feedback, comments, or complaints

 The ways in which your personal information is received by us can include: